 - If you’re already using a written plan, in the form of a food safety programme, your food control plan should be quite similar.
 You have until 30 November 2019 to update your plan.

 Resources to help you with the new law are on the MPI website.
 Visit www.mpi.govt.nz/foodact

-- Follow steps to a template food control plan to find out how to create and register your plan
+- Follow Steps to a Simply Safe & Suitable template Food Control Plan to find out how to create and register your plan

 - Download your templates from the page above